Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/stake-on-matic.md

 You can view your `pub-key` by running the command `heimdalld show-account`

-The chain-id required here is the heimdall chain-id - `heimdall-cs2003`
+The chain-id required here is the heimdall chain-id - `heimdall-cs2004`

+By running the above command, you're essentially sending a request to join the pool of validators that are running the network.
+Once you have successfully run this command you can then check the status on the validator dashboard: https://wallet.matic.today/staking/validators/"validator-id"

 ### Validator information